JohnnyCarlo/guanqiaoqu.github.io/_pages/markdown.md

 * Details
   * Investigated the existing routing and clustering algorithms.
   * Proposed a cluster-and-routing algorithm based on vehicles’ information to meet the demand for efficient and stable low-latency routes.
-  * Tools: NS-2, Simulation of Urban MObility (SUMO), MATLAB
+  * Tools: NS-2, SUMO, MATLAB